 - Each supervisor(-spokesperson) and co-supervisor of both the Flemish and Austrian research team, and if applicable other foreign research teams, must have online profile including an updated list of publications on the FWO E-portal.

 - The applications are assessed for eligibility; the FWO and FWF check whether the application meets the formal requirements.

 - Your application is submitted to a number of external referees for evaluation.

-- Rebuttal: You can react on the comments of the external referees and internal evaluation reports: first half of September 2019.
+- Rebuttal: You can react on the comments of the external referees and internal evaluation reports: 2 - 16 September 2019.

 - The FWO expert panels evaluate your application.
 The applicant is solely responsible for the choice of the expert panel.
 Next the CDP panel will evaluate all applications proposed for funding by the FWO expert panels to select within the limitations imposed by FWF the final set of proposals to be funded.